Graduate M.S. Degree Programs

 Lipscomb University’s School of Computing & Informatics (SCI) offers graduate opportunities within IT domains critical to industry in middle Tennessee.
-Our goal is to elevate the understanding and capabilities of middle Tennessee’s IT workforce within four specific areas: Health Care Informatics, Information Security, IT Management and Software Engineering.
+Our goal is to elevate the understanding and capabilities of middle Tennessee’s IT workforce within five specific areas: Health Care Informatics, Information Security, Informatics and Analytics, IT Management, and Software Engineering.

 Some general background on the SCI’s graduate programs.

 The SCI implemented two graduate programs in the Fall of 2011.
 The MS in Health Care Informatics (HCI) was born out of a demand in the Middle Tennessee area for IT expertise within the Health Care domain.
 The HCI degree was designed to help students play a vital role in enhancing the quality of care, reducing health care costs and addressing health issues.
 Our MS in Information Security (ISEC) program was designed to address an IT need in the community, specifically emphasizing the identification, prevention and mitigation of security concerns within an organization.
 The ISEC program was specifically designed to provide students with the knowledge and skills necessary to oversee and secure organizations’ data and information.

 The SCI initiated an MS in IT Management (MITM) program in the Fall of 2012 to round our professional graduate programs.
 Responding to calls from industry and the Nashville Technology Council, the MITM program was designed to equip students with the skills to create, plan, organize, lead, and control organizational IT.
 The program is unique by emphasizing the importance of data (9 hours) and allowing student selection of a specific area of emphasis (HCI, ISEC, and Organizational Leadership and Behavior).